moviepulse/moviepulse.github.io/README.md

 ### Instructions for installation and run this web-based application

 >[!NOTE]
-> Download the entire folder and put it on your local computer
+> Download the entire folder and put it on your local computer.
 > You can also download it from [here](https://drive.google.com/file/d/13ABwzHWUnYXIHLK0jgykN9vMlzhD4ogW).